Chart Color Schemes

 Middlemount is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-For future projections up to 2041, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 using a base year of 2022 for each SA2 area.
-After 2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used for areas not covered by ABS data.
-These state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections released in 2023 using a base year of 2022 for each age cohort.
-Future population trends suggest lower quartile growth for Australia's non-metropolitan areas, with Middlemount expected to grow by 87 persons by 2041, reflecting an increase of 5.6% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+Future population trends suggest lower quartile growth for non-metropolitan areas, with the Middlemount (SA2) expected to grow by 72 persons to 2041, reflecting an increase of 1.1% in total over the 17 years.

 Frequently Asked Questions - Population